spoorthinavale4-cmyk/phishguard-security-copilot/README.md

 ##  Training the ML Model

-The classifier was trained on the [UCI Machine Learning Phishing Websites Dataset](https://archive.ics.uci.edu/ml/datasets/Phishing+Websites) using 30 URL structural features.
+The classifier was trained on a phishing URL dataset sourced from Kaggle, using 30 engineered structural URL features such as URL length, subdomain depth, special characters, SSL presence, and domain-based signals.

 ```bash
 cd training